 - Bicycle Patrol Officers address the parks and pathways in the region.
 They are also available to work at special functions, such as parades and special events.

 - Community Liaison Officer (C.L.O.) provides a bridge between the community and police.
 They listen to the concerns of the community, suggests alternatives, or police involvement.
-The 22 Division CLO is Constable Sarah Jones.
-She can be reached at (905) 453-3311, ext.
+The 22 Division CLO is Constable Ryan O'Neill #2717.
+He can be reached at (905) 453-3311, ext.
 2260.

 - The primary responsibility of the School Resource Officer (S.R.O.) is to strive to create a safe learning environment at our Secondary Schools.
 This is achieved by forming positive partnerships with students and school administration.
 It is encouraged that officers use a proactive style of policing and interact with youth in a non-enforcement manner on a regular basis.
 In regards to community issues and problems, the highest priority shall be given to those that arise from or impact upon divisional schools.